Ju777/THP_dev_w3d5_quizz-game/README.md

-... project on progress ... not finished yet.

 # API + AnimeJS exercice in JS

 ## The today exercice's aim is to create a Quizz game, through the Open Trivia Database API : https://opentdb.com/ .